Mari-Artho/cakeBite/README.md

 This template should help get you started developing with Vue 3 in Vite.

+# Memo

+The login password is written in MySQL.
+Password security is not considered in this project, so

+it is a simple password.

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).